Alaska lawmaker faces voter misconduct, interference charges

 “In this day and age of voter verification, that would be absurd,” she said at the time.

-A news conference announcing the charges was held in Anchorage Friday, while the House was in session in Juneau.
-LeDoux was at the House.
+A news conference announcing the charges was held in Anchorage while the House was in session in Juneau.
+LeDoux was at the Capitol Friday.

+Deputy Attorney General John Skidmore said the next phase is to convene a grand jury.

+Voter records from past elections were reviewed as part of the investigation, and text messages to and from LeDoux and others, including Simpson, were obtained through search warrants, according to documents filed by the Department of Law.